gemcosta/buzzer/README.md

 So I elected to create a "virtual blacklist" by taking advantage of Twilio's new "Functions" feature.
 See blacklist.cpp Then, I configured my number to execute the function (called "blacklist") if it receives a call.
 This function also executes the above TwiML code after it determines the call is not an unwanted number.
 Otherwise, it will reject the call.

+1/10/2020: It quickly became apparent that the virtual blacklist was actually not going to work because the functionality was limited to checking against an array of numbers that were already known.
+So I would have to wait until I already got an unwanted call, and add them to this "blacklist".
+But this defeats the purpose, as I want my function to ONLY accept a single number.
+After some time, I figured out that there is such a version of this function called a "whitelist", where the code will check that the incoming caller matches a known number instead.
+See whitelist.cpp for the code!

 ### Distribution
 Feel free to use this code yourself.
 Use at your own discretion.